 What is the product development process?

-Product development process steps involve idea generation, screening, designing, developing, and marketing newly produced services or products.
+Product development process steps involve idea generation, screening, designing, developing, and marketing newly produced products.
 Using a clear product development plan, companies can explore new product ideas and know what customers want in the early stages of conceptualization.

 What are the 6 stages in the product development process?